FreedomBen/Fedora-on-pinebookpro/README.md

 ```bash
 xzcat fedora-pinebookpro-gnome-0.8.img.xz | dd bs=4M of=/dev/mmcblkX iflag=fullblock oflag=direct status=progress && sync
 ```
-This will install Fedora on the SD card, and allow you to boot from it.
+This will install Fedora on the SD card and allow you to boot from it.

 ### To flash the image on the internal storage of the Pinebook Pro